 A Mostly to what's called "clinic", which is kind of an outpatient clinic area.
-But with my other daughter, she's had day surgery there, so we've been in that part of it as well.
+But with my so we've been in that part of it as well.

 Q What's your general impression of the new building?

 A It's gorgeous.
 Gorgeous.
 It's bewildering, you can get lost quite easily, but it's clearly designed for children, so it's got pretty murals on the wall, and toys in every single waiting room we've been to.
 It's got a mini-MRI machine that you can put a teddy through and see pictures of it up on the screen.
 It's really well thought through.
 Space, so much space.